samiesmilz/events-rsvp-demo/README.md

 ```

 Visit http://localhost:3000 to start on the welcome screen.

-Head to `/events` to interact with the RSVP experience.
+- Head to `/events` to interact with the RSVP experience.
-I added "Reset (Dev Only)" link to clear stored submissions - for development use only.
+- I added "Reset function" link to clear stored submissions - for development use only.

 ## For production, l would...